FortiPower/PowerFGT/README.md

 * fortiview
 * threat

-by default, it is only first 20 rows availables (use -rows parmeter )’ /!\ you can get issue if you ask too many rows on small appliance /!\
+by default, it is only first 20 rows availables (use -rows parameter )’ /!\ you can get issue if you ask too many rows on small appliance /!\

 can also filter by